-New York ReLeaf is a state program promoting management and care of our state’s community trees.
-It is a cooperative effort coordinated by the NYS Department of Environmental Conservation (DEC) and the NYS Urban Forestry Council (NYSUFC). with major funding supplied through the USDA Forest Service.
+New York ReLeaf is a state program promoting sound management and care of our state’s community trees.
+It is a cooperative effort coordinated by the NYS Department of Environmental Conservation (DEC) and the NYS Urban Forestry Council (NYSUFC), with major funding supplied through the USDA Forest Service.
 The goal of New York ReLeaf is to create partnerships among tree professionals, citizen volunteers, educators, government, and the private sector.
-The annual State Conference brings together these interested parties from across the state’s nine regions to share experiences, ideas, and new information.
+The annual ReLeaf State Conference brings together interested parties from across the state’s nine regions to share experiences, ideas, and new information.

 Continuing Education Credits